borgarff/linux-wm/README.md

-# linux-wm
+# linux scripts and configs
-Dotfiles for linux wm config
+Dotfiles, scripts and other configs for linux